Pre-conference: Impact of climate change on the Sámi health and wellbeing: ethical and community-driven approaches (SAMI)

 11:00 - 11:20 How does climate change affect everyday life and well-being among the Sámi?
 Aslak Paltto, Reindeer herder, journalist

-11:20 - 11:40 Sámi Mental Health and Climate change: Experiences from the Uvjj Sámi Psychosocial Support Unit Project Manager Heidi Eriksen, Uvjj – Sámi Psychosocial Support Unit
+11:20 - 11:40 Sámi mental health and climate change: experiences from the Uvjj - Sámi Psychosocial Support Unit Heidi Eriksen, Project Manager, Uvjj – Sámi Psychosocial Support Unit

 12:15 - 12:30 Q&A